ANSHIKA-26/Research-Fingerprint/Readme.md

   - Adversarial loss for realism
   - Reconstruction loss for structural consistency

-Qualitative outputs are saved across epochs to monitor:
+Qualitative outputs are saved across epochs to monitor noise suppression, ridge continuity, and orientation stabilization.
-- Noise suppression
-- Ridge continuity
-- Orientation stabilization

 ---